igrishaev/farseer/README.md

 Clj-http offers a [connection manager][pool] for HTTP requests.
 It's a pool of open TCP connections.
-Sending requests within a pool is much faster then opening and closing new connection every time.
+Sending requests within a pool is much faster then opening and closing connections every time.
 The package provides some bits to handle connection manager for the client.

-The function `client/start-conn-mgr` takes either a config or a client and returns the same object with the new connection manager associated with it under the `:http/connection-manager` key.
-If you pass the result to the `client/call` function, it will take the manager into account, and the request will work faster.
+The function `client/start-conn-mgr` takes a client and returns it with the new connection manager associated under the `:http/connection-manager` key.
+If you pass the new client to the `client/call` function, it will take the manager into account, and the request will work faster.

 The function considers the keys which start with the `:conn-mgr/` namespace.
 These keys become a map of standard parameters for connection